USS Roosevelt joins GRFCSG

-MEDITERRANEAN SEA (June 15, 2023) Landing Signalman BM3 Marlon Kalaw signals to pilots onboard an MH-60R Seahawk helicopter, attached to Helicopter Maritime Strike Squadron (HSM) 79, on the flight deck of the Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80), June 16, 2023.
+MEDITERRANEAN SEA (June 15, 2023) An FA-18 attached to VFA-213 flies by the Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80) during Gerald R. Ford Carrier Strike Group Operations, June 16, 2023.
 Roosevelt is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied and partner interests.
 (U.S. Navy photo by Lt. j.g.
 Maryrose Stone)

 |Date Taken: